jtriley2p/drone-id/README.md

 to access the specification for compliance with the law.

-So the specification has been paid for and now this reference implementation optimizes for rich typing, memory safety, and readaiblity over raw performance.
+So the specification has been paid for and now this reference implementation optimizes for rich typing, memory safety, and readability over raw performance.

 > SOAPBOX: The passive aggressive README introduction is a bit of a soapbox as well but to make it
 > abundantly clear: Putting federally mandated specifications behind the paywall of a private entity